-The effectiveness of EPIDIOLEX for the treatment of seizures associated with DS was demonstrated in a single randomized, double-blind, placebo-controlled trial in 120 patients aged 2 to 18 years (Study 3, NCT02091375).
+The effectiveness of EPIDIOLEX for the treatment of seizures associated with DS was demonstrated in a single randomized, double-blind, placebo-controlled trials in 120 patients aged 2 to 18 years (Study 3, NCT02091375).
 Study 3 compared a dose of EPIDIOLEX 20 mg/kg/day with placebo.
 Patients had a diagnosis of treatment-resistant DS and were inadequately controlled with at least one concomitant AED, with or without vagal nerve stimulation or ketogenic diet.
 During the 4-week baseline period, patients were required to have at least 4 convulsive seizures while on stable AED therapy.
-The baseline period.
-The primary efficacy measure was the percent change from baseline in the frequency (per 28 days) of convulsive seizures (all countable atonic, tonic, clonic, and tonic clonic seizures) over the 14-week treatment period.
+The baseline period was followed by a 2-week titration period and a 12-week maintenance period.
+The primary efficacy measure was the percent change from baseline in the frequency (per 28 days) of convulsive seizures (all countable atonic, tonic, clonic, and tonic-clonic seizures) over the 14-week treatment period.